Published online May 2023

 - The possibility of the proposal causing parking and/or traffic difficulties with associated congestion and inconvenience, thereby jeopardising the safety of pedestrians and road users.

-3.1.8 Consideration will be given to the potential of the proposal to adversely affect the ambience of the city centre or tourism cluster for other environmental reasons, for example, unsightly litter, smells, or excessive late night noise at closing times associated with patron dispersal, and a potential increase in background noise levels.
+3.1.8 Consideration will be given to the potential of the proposal to adversely affect the ambience of the city centre or tourism cluster for other environmental reasons, for example, unsightly litter, odours or excessive late night noise particularly at closing times associated with patron dispersal.
 Concerns over these issues could harm the character and amenity of the area.
 The likely impact of such proposals on the character and amenity of the adjoining or surrounding area will be an important consideration when determining planning applications.

 3.1.9 Consideration will be given to the potential impact of the proposal to adversely impact the amenity of nearby existing or approved sensitives receptors such as residential and/or offices.
-A noise and vibration, odour or lighting impact assessment may be required.
+A noise and vibration or odour impact assessment may be required.

-3.1.10 The environmental impact of new evening and night-time use proposals will be mitigated by imposing Planning conditions on the proposed development.
-The council’s Environmental Health will be consulted as appropriate, during the processing of planning applications, and in the formulation of any conditions considered necessary for the approval of the development.
-The council has extensive regulatory control of the uses associated with the evening and night-time economy, especially licensing, food and hygiene aspects.
+3.1.10 The environmental impact of new evening and night-time use proposals will be mitigated by imposing planning conditions on the proposed development.
+The council’s Environmental Health will be consulted as appropriate, during the processing of planning applications, and in the formulation of any conditions considered necessary for approval of development.
+The council has extensive regulatory control of the uses associated with the evening and night-time economy, especially entertainment licensing, food safety and hygiene aspects.
 Building Control, litter enforcement, and noise and statutory nuisance legislation, Sensitive Uses SPG will provide further information.

-3.2.2 Existing evening and night-time economy noise-generating uses will be protected to ensure that they remain financially viable, and can continue to operate or grow without unreasonable restrictions being placed on them due to new noise sensitive residential developments.
-This ensures that established cultural and leisure venues will continue to be viable in their present form without the prospect of licensing restrictions, or the threat of closure due to noise complaints from new neighbours.
+3.2.2 The council will seek to protect existing evening and night-time economy noise-generating uses will be protected to ensure that they remain financially viable, and can continue to operate or grow without unreasonable restrictions being placed on them due to new noise sensitive residential developments.
+It is critical to ensure that established cultural and leisure venues can continue to be viable in their present form without the prospect of licensing restrictions due, for example, to noise complaints from new uses or occupiers.

 3.2.3 The agent of change principle to protect a vibrant evening and night-time economy is a material consideration in the planning process.
 Owners of evening and night-time economy businesses can raise any material concerns about the potential impact that the new developments may have on their activities and commercial viability.
 New noise sensitive developments should be designed in ways that do not prejudice existing uses or operation of adjoining land and/or the surrounding area.

-3.2.5 Prior to the determination of any planning application for residential development in the city centre, and tourism cluster, a Noise and Vibration Impact Assessment should be undertaken.
+3.2.5 Prior to the determination of any planning application for residential development in the city centre, and/or in a tourism cluster, a Noise and Vibration Impact Assessment should be undertaken.
 This should identify adverse noise and/or vibration from an existing evening and night-time economy source that may impact on proposed noise sensitive development.
 All other relevant noise sources such as traffic, and plant and equipment noise etc should also be considered.
-The purpose is to demonstrate whether adverse noise impacts are likely to occur and, if so, identify effective measures to reduce, control and mitigate the impact.
+The purpose is to demonstrate whether significant adverse noise impacts are likely to occur and, if so, identify effective measures to reduce, control and mitigate the impact.
 The Assessment should outline the mitigation measures to be incorporated into the new noise sensitive development.
-To create an attractive residential environment, consideration should be given to the positioning of the building, design features, layout of habitable rooms, and sound proofing of the proposed development to mitigate the impacts of the noise, to achieve a where possible a good standard of amenity for future occupiers.
-It is advisable that prior to commencing a Noise and Vibration Impact Assessment, a discussion should take place between the applicant and the council to:
+To create an attractive indoor and outdoor residential environment, consideration should be given to the positioning of the building, design features, including outdoor amenity areas, layout of habitable rooms such as locating bedrooms on a quieter facade, and sound proofing of the proposed development to mitigate the impacts of the noise, to achieve a where possible a good standard of amenity for future occupiers.

-3.2.7 The agreed acoustic design measures will be secured through planning conditions.
-An acoustic verification report will be carried out by a suitably qualified person .
-This will be undertaken on the completion of the development prior to occupation, to demonstrate that the installed noise mitigation measures have achieved the agreed internal and external target noise limits presented in the supporting noise impact assessment and conditioned in the planning consent notice.
+3.2.7 The physical and operational acoustic mitigation measures identified as necessary in a noise impact assessment will be secured through planning conditions.
+An acoustic verification report, prior to occupation of a new noise sensitive development, will often be required by way of condition.
+The verification report must demonstrate that the recommended noise mitigation measures have been installed to achieve the agreed internal and external target noise limits presented in the supporting noise impact assessment and conditioned in the planning decision notice.

-- BS8233:2014 Sound insulation and noise reduction for buildings- Code of Practice
+- BS8233: 2014 guidance on sound insulation and noise reduction for buildings

 - WHO Guidelines for Community Noise1999;

-- BS6272-1 Guide to evaluation of human exposure to vibration in buildings;
+- BS6272-1: 2008 guide to evaluation of human exposure to vibration in buildings- Vibration sources other than blasting;

-- IEMA Guidelines for Environmental Noise Impact Assessment.
+- IEMA (Institute of Environmental Management and Assessment) Guidelines for Environmental Noise Impact Assessment, version 1.2, 2014;

-- Professional Practice Guidance on Planning & Noise – New Residential Development May 2017 (ProPG)
+- Acoustics and Noise Consultants, Institute of Acoustics, Chartered Institute of Environmental Health ProPG: Planning & Noise.
+Professional Practice Guidance on Planning & Noise – New Residential Development May 2017 (ProPG);

-- The Institute of Acoustics’ Good Practice Guide on the Control of Noise from Pubs and Clubs.
-The Institute of Lighting Professionals (ILP) Guidance Notes for the Reduction of Obtrusive Light GN0L:2011.
+- The Institute of Acoustics’ Good Practice Guide on the Control of Noise from Pubs and Clubs; and